 In a recently published study (May 2017), scientists from Oxford and Yale asked 1,600 AI experts when they thought artificial intelligence could reach human-like intelligence.

 The participants also estimated that machines will be better than humans by

 - 2026 in writing a high school essay

 - 2053 in performing surgery on a human being

 Of course, the usual suspects, from Facebook to Amazon, drive this trend.
 And of course, Google.
-It started with the acquisition of DeepMind , went on with Sundar Pichai stating that Google moved from being “a mobile first company to an AI first company” and reached a tipping point in Amit Singhal’s replacement by John Giannandrea in 2015 .
+It started with the acquisition of DeepMind , went on with Sundar Pichai stating that Google moved from being “a mobile-first company to an AI-first company” and reached a tipping point in Amit Singhal’s replacement by John Giannandrea in 2015 .
 Amit was a strong proponent of classic information retrieval.
 According to people who worked with him on the search algorithm, his intuition for search quality was so good they just had to build the algorithm around it.
-That has now changed with Giannandrea, a clear driver of AI, as new head of search.
+That has now changed with Giannandrea, a clear driver of AI, as the new head of search.

 The acquisition of Deepmind accelerated the use of machine learning at Google.
 A video from Jeff Dean about Deep Learning shows its exponential growth starting in 2014 (acquisition of Deepmind).

 Be aware that this graph ends in Q2 2016, which is now about a year old.
 So you can imagine how much further Google integrated machine learning.